Lee Chang-sub: Early life and education

 Lee Changsub was born in Suwon, Gyeonggi-do, South Korea.
 He studied Practical Music at Howon University with BTOB group-mate Im Hyunsik.
-They both got admitted in 2011 with a cutthroat 3000:5 ratio at that time.
+He was admitted despite the 3000:5 acceptance rate at the time.

-Prior to his debut as an idol, he won a Daesang at the 16th Suwon Music Festival 2008, and even became vice president of Red Cross Youth Gyeonggi Province in 2009.
+Prior to his debut as an idol, he won a Daesang at the 16th Suwon Music Festival 2008, and became vice-president of Red Cross Youth Gyeonggi Province in 2009.